 Next, careful pour the mixture into your empty deodorant containers.
 This recipe will fill up 3 containers (each container is 2.2oz).

 Once you have filled each container up, let them cool for an hour.
 When they’re cooled, they will harden and you are ready to use.
-Just rub on skin and then rub in with your hands.
-Do you think you will try this bug balm recipe and make your own bug balm repellent?

 We keep one in the car for unexpected stops at the park.
 I also keep a bug balm in my purse and by the door so the kids can always play outside without letting a few bugs stand in their way!